top of page

 2. Body: Explore multiple perspectives (at least 3)

-3. Conclusion: Synthesize arguments and present a supported opinion
+3. Conclusion: Synthesise arguments and present a supported opinion

 Examine (8 marks) -Uncover assumptions and interrelationships of an issue